 On the contrary, giving space will waste valuable time that you could be using to rebuild your relationship.
 Giving space will only help your spouse to get used to being without you.
 And after years of unhappiness, that will probably be a pretty welcome thing.

-Sometimes, spouses need to take a time out in order to calm down his or her emotions.
+Sometimes, spouses need to take a time out in order to calm down.
+Like getting space after a fight.
 Failure to do so increases stress a lot and would lead to damaging the relationship.
 In this sense, space is a kind of “time out” for the purpose of preserving a good relationship.

 Why spouses ask for space during a separation

 If you try, in any way, to get your spouse to reconcile at this time, you will only experience rejection.
-Not only that, but whenever your spouse receives a phone call or text message from you, it will trigger an automatic “Oh No” response in your spouse, which stresses him or her out.
+Not only that, but whenever your spouse receives a phone call or text message from you, it will trigger an automatic “Oh no” response in your spouse, which stresses him or her out.
 Your spouse will most likely ask for space.
-But, if you don’t give it, then he or she will stop taking or responding to your messages.
+Then, if you don’t give it, he or she will stop taking or responding to your messages.
 No one wants to keep getting stressed out.

 Giving space is the lesser of two evils, but it’s still not good

-Giving space doesn’t help with reconciling
+Giving space doesn’t hurt or help with reconciling

 Questions about Giving Space

 “I read somewhere that giving space will make my spouse miss me and be open to working on our marriage.
 Do you agree with that?”